sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to Azure SQL.md

     ![Opening the Package Manager console in Visual Studio.](./media/open-pmc.png "Opening the Package Manager Console")

-5. Enter the following command in the Package Manager console.
+5. Enter the following command in the Package Manager console to create the models.
 The `-Force` flag eliminates the need to manually clear the `Data` directory.

     ```powershell
     Scaffold-DbContext Name=ConnectionStrings:AzureSqlConnectionString Microsoft.EntityFrameworkCore.SqlServer -OutputDir Data -Context DataContext -Schemas NW -Force